dmayerdesign/vex/README.md

 # Vex

-Vex is a simple, lightweight, asynchronous state manager for JavaScript and TypeScript.
+Vex is a simple, lightweight, asynchronous state manager for JavaScript user interfaces.

 ## Installation